 Why is IPE important?

-When students from across difference disciplines are educated independently, they often have a poor understanding of their colleagues roles.
-As a result, patient health outcomes are negatively impacted.
+When students from across difference disciplines are educated collaboratively, they often have a better understanding of their colleagues’ roles.
+As a result, health outcomes can be improved.
 See our student interviews to understand the benefits that interprofessional collaboration and communication have for future professionals at Stockton University.

 To provide opportunities for Interprofessional Education (IPE) and collaboration for students, faculty, and community partners.

 - Serve as a resource for curriculum and course design for IPE acitivities.

 - Develop tools to assist faculty to incorporate IPE in the curricula and quantify outcomes of student, faculty and community engagement.